-Kraków Travel and Tourist Guide or Cracow, is located in Southern Poland, Małopolska on the River Wisla and has a population of about 762,448 (406,761 females) as of December 2016 people.
+Kraków Travel Guide or Cracow, is located in Southern Poland, Małopolska on the River Wisla and has a population of about 762,448 (406,761 females) as of December 2016 people.
 It is known as the ‘City on the Vistula’, and is a popular tourist destination.
 It was the capital of Poland until 1609 when Sigismund III moved it to the present day capital of Warsaw.

 Travel to this country and you will find that Polish people still see it as the Royal capital city of their nation as most of the Royals are buried in Kraków and is the centre for national culture with hundreds of unique old buildings, it’s music and historic past.
 It is one of only a few European cities to have survived unscathed the two World Wars of the last century.
 It is also one of the oldest places of learning with its university dating back over six centuries.